NotTheHeroHere/ERLC/README-HOW-TO-USE.md

-so use this, simply execute this line in your executor: loadstring(game:HttpGet("https://raw.githubusercontent.com/NotTheHeroHere/ERLC/refs/heads/main/Emergencyresponse.lua"))() if you have any problems with the script or have module requests, feel free to dm NotTheHeroHere on Discord.
+To use this, simply execute this line in your executor: loadstring(game:HttpGet("https://raw.githubusercontent.com/NotTheHeroHere/ERLC/refs/heads/main/Emergencyresponse.lua"))() if you have any problems with the script or have module requests, feel free to dm totallynothero1 on Discord.